dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 ## Start a DSP-stack on your local machine (for DaSCH-internal use only)

-For testing purposes, it is sometimes necessary to have DSP-API and/or DSP-APP running on a local machine.
-The startup and shutdown of API and APP can be complicated: Both repos need to be cloned locally, a `git pull` has to be executed from time to time to stay up to date, and then there are several commands for each repository to remember.
+For testing purposes, it is sometimes necessary to run DSP-API and DSP-APP on a local machine.
+But the startup and shutdown of API and APP can be complicated: Both repos need to be cloned locally, a `git pull` has to be executed from time to time to stay up to date, and then there are several commands for each repository to remember.

+Another challenge is the software that DSP depends upon: JDK, node, npm, Angular, etc. should be kept up to date.
+And it might happen that a dependency is replaced, e.g. JDK 11 Zulu by JDK 17 Temurin.
+An non-developer can quickly get lost in this jungle.

 That's why dsp-tools offers some commands to facilitate the handling of API and APP.
+These commands
+ - clone the repos to `~/.dsp-tools`, and keep them up to date.
+ - check every time if the dependencies are up-to-date, and give you advice how to update them, if necessary.
+ - pass on the right commands to APP and API, even if the correct usage of these commands changes over time.
+ - make sure that the repos don't get cluttered with old files over time.
+ - log their activity in `~/.dsp-tools`, so you can check the logs for troubleshooting, if necessary.

 The only requirements for these commands are:

  - the initial installation of all software that you accomplished when you started working at DaSCH
- - Docker must be running
+ - Docker must be running (for DSP-API only)

-It isn't necessary anymore to clone DSP-API and DSP-APP, to navigate to these repos and execute commands there.

 Please note that these commands were developed for DaSCH-internal use only.
 They only work on Macs that have the required software installed that makes it possible to run the API and APP.
 We don't offer support or troubleshooting